alibaba/vlayout/docs/ATTRIBUTES.md

 # bgColor, bgImg

 Actually, background color or background image has nothing to do with layout logic.
 But in our framework, all child views has the same parent which is ```RecyclerView```.
 If you want to fill background to a certain area with a color or image, it's a hard job.
-Vlayout has done some effort to make it possible for non-fix or non-float ```LayoutHelper```, so it's explained here.
+Vlayout has done some effort to make it possible for non-fix ```LayoutHelper```, so it's explained here.

 ![background](images/Background.png)